-When the Canada Recovery Benefit (CRB) ends on October 23, 2021, it will be replaced by a new pandemic benefit – Canada Workers Lockdown Benefit (CWLB).
+When the Canada Recovery Benefit (CRB) ended on October 23, 2021, it was replaced by a new pandemic benefit – Canada Workers Lockdown Benefit (CWLB).

-As announced by the Deputy Minister and Minister of Finance, Chrystia Freeland, the new Canada Workers Lockdown Benefit will provide $300 per week to eligible workers.
+As announced by the Deputy Minister and Minister of Finance, Chrystia Freeland, the new Canada Worker Lockdown Benefit will provide $300 per week to eligible workers.

-This program will run until May 7, 2022, and along with other associated pandemic benefits, is expected to cost $7.4 billion.
+This program runs until May 7, 2022, and along with other associated pandemic benefits, is expected to cost $7.4 billion.

 The CWLB mirrors the $300 benefit available through the CRB in its last 4 weeks and is lower than the $500 weekly payment that was initially available through the CERB and CRB.